Terry Corbell, The Biz Coach

-Internal factors within your company also contribute to entrepreneur insomnia, especially dilemmas over how to control costs, performance and quality.
+Internal factors contribute to entrepreneur insomnia, especially dilemmas over how to control costs, performance and quality.

 Here are 17 HR management strategies:

 2. Train and monitor your supervisors to perform.
-Be wary of the 20 tell-tale signs that they might be under-performing.
-Note: Every employee is entitled to know the answers to their three questions –
+Be wary of the 20 tell-tale signs they might be under-performing.

 3. Constantly network to find the best employees.
 Ask your best workers for employee referrals, use trade publications, and advertise in economical local newspapers.
 Although tempting, free online ads won’t generate the most productive workers.
-Here are nine quick fixes to attract the best workers.
+Take the right steps to attract the best workers.
 Check references thoroughly using open-ended questions for comprehensive answers.

 4. Screen for common sense, creativity and education.
 Einstein’s theory about imagination being more important than knowledge often works in HR.

-10. Don’t cut corners in training and development.
+9. Don’t cut corners in training and development.
 Encourage continuous self-improvement.
-Invest in training, mentoring and education, but make sure to get results from your training investment.
+Invest in training, mentoring and education, but make sure you get top results from your training investment.
 The best workers will appreciate it.
 Don’t let your stars become free agents.

 14. Promote diversity.
 It’s good business to consider and implement policies to recruit workers who are from other cultures.
 Add disabled applicants, and part-timers – such as stay-at-home parents and retirement-age workers.
 Remember slow motion gets you there faster.